 Nano One's laboratory batches of NCA and NMC811 made with lithium carbonate have energy densities of 710 and 750 Wh/kg, respectively.
-This is comparable to the same materials made with lithium hydroxide and demonstrates a cost effective lithium alternative.
-The path to commercial scale is well understood from our pilot experience with NMC111 and NMC622, consequently, the technology has the opportunity to address constraints in the lithium supply chain.
+This is comparable to the same materials made with higher cost lithium hydroxide and thereby demonstrates a cost effective lithium alternative.